growingrv/DemoMVVM/README.md

 # DemoMVVM
-A sample app demonstrating elementary coding style and design principles for MVVM design pattern.
+A sample app demonstrating **elementary coding style and design principles** for **MVVM design pattern**.

 ## Functional details:
-* Created an app where a user can search for the nearest airports.
+* Created an app where a user can **search for the nearest airports**.
-* App gets the airport details from following json URL: https://gist.githubusercontent.com/tdreyno/4278655/raw/7b0762c09b519f40397e4c3e100b097d861f5588/airports.json
+* App gets the airport details from following json [URL](https://gist.githubusercontent.com/tdreyno/4278655/raw/7b0762c09b519f40397e4c3e100b097d861f5588/airports.json).
 * When user searches for a city, the app shows the city suggestions while typing.
 * When user clicks on one of the city name results, the app shows the top 5 nearest airport names with the runway length and country in a new screen

 ## Implementation details:
-* First screen shows name of cities (along with state and country details) and seconds screen shows nearest 5 airports.
+* First screen shows name of cities (along with state and country details) and second screen shows nearest 5 airports.
 * Both of these screens are written as 2 separate modules.
 * The app downloads the list of airports from provided web service.
 * First screen displays the city list in a scrollable list.
 User can search for a city name and the app suggests names based on user's inputs.